Valuing tech startups has long been considered more of an art than a science.

-Speaking as part of London Tech Week, former Bank of America Merrill Lynch technology analyst and now a consultant with his own company Oakhall Advisors, Andrew Griffin said: "There is no right way to do valuations.”
-Instead, “it’s what you can sell your business for.”
+Speaking as part of London Tech Week in 2017, former Bank of America Merrill Lynch technology analyst and now a consultant with his own company Oakhall Advisors, Andrew Griffin said: "There is no right way to do valuations.
+It's what you can sell your business for.

-"What you can do is take tried and trusted methods and triangulate them, and this is what investment bankers would do,” says Griffin.
+"What you can do is take tried and trusted methods and triangulate them, and this is what investment bankers would do."

-Griffin laid out three preferred methods that investors and startups take when it comes to valuing a tech company as well as the pitfalls of each:
+Here are the preferred methods that investors and startups take to value a tech company - as well as the pitfalls of each:

 Price earnings (PE):

-Use broker/websites to find a consensus price earnings (PE) and earnings per share (EPS) growth among your peer group (say SaaS, fintech, analytics etc.), check if they have a similar cap structure, think about when you will be considered a mature business and what that implies about the investor's required return and if your business is loss-making then use the peer group to map your future profitability.
+Use a broker/websites to find a consensus price earnings (PE) and earnings per share (EPS) growth among your peer group (say SaaS, fintech, analytics etc.) - check if they have a similar cap structure, think about when you will be considered a mature business and what that implies about the investor's required return, as well as if your business is loss-making.
+Then, use the peer group to map your future projected profitability.

 Discounted cash flow (DCF):

 Run cash flow forecast scenarios for your business, ask investors what their required return is or what cost of capital they would assume, map the resulting value range and don't panic if it is wide, then check your long-term growth forecast with a compound growth analysis.

 Return on investment-based valuation: